The 10 Very Best Things to Do in Warsaw, Poland

 The building itself is ace, but inside, you’ll find almost any food to suit your needs, a few selling non-food stuff like clothing and a bustling atmosphere you’d expect in any decent food market.

-It’s worth noting the market is open every day except Sundays.
+It’s worth noting that the market is open every day except Sundays.

 10 | Find Keret House

-The last up on our list of things to do in Warsaw is to find Keret House, and there’s a reason for that.
+Last up is to find Keret House, and there’s a reason for that.
 It might not be worth a special visit, but if you’re tying in a visit to the food market above, it’s only another ten minutes to walk.

 For those interested in art and contemporary architecture, Keret House is for you.
-This narrow house, located between two existing buildings, is the thinnest in the world, according to Guinness World Records, with the narrowest part measuring 92 cm wide.
+This narrow house, located between two existing buildings, is the thinnest in the world, according to Guinness World Records, with the narrowest part measuring just 92 cm.
 Interestingly, because Keret House doesn’t meet Warsaw building regulations, it’s officially designated as an art installation.

 There are only two spaces at the dining table, the fridge only holds two drinks, and the house has no windows that open!
 Sadly, Keret House isn’t open to the public, but you get the bragging rights to say you saw the world’s narrowest house!